oliversturm/dx-connect-winforms-grid-to-dotnetcore-service/README.md

 * [.NET SDK 8.0+](https://dotnet.microsoft.com/en-us/download/dotnet)
 * Download and run our [Unified Component Installer](https://www.devexpress.com/products/try/) or [add your personal DevExpress NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) to Visual Studio NuGet feeds.

     > We recommend that you select all products when you run the DevExpress installer.
-It will register local NuGet package sources and item / project templates.
-You can uninstall unnecessary components later.
+Doing so will register local NuGet package sources and item / project templates.
+You can uninstall unnecessary components at a later time.

 ## Getting Started

 1. Open *NetCoreServiceAll.sln*.
 [Register a DevExpress NuGet feed](https://docs.devexpress.com/GeneralInformation/116698/nuget/setup-visual-studios-nuget-package-manager) in the Visual Studio IDE.
-Skip this step if you have already registered the DevExpress NuGet feed.
+Skip this step if you have already registered your DevExpress NuGet feed.
 2. Restore NuGet packages in the solution:

     ![Restore NuGet Packages in the Solution](restore-nuget-packages.png)